Global Health Innovative Technology Fund: Investment approach

 The GHIT Fund invests across four research platforms (Target Research, Screening, Hit-to-Lead, and Product Development) in R&D partnerships among Japanese pharmaceutical companies and research institutes and universities with non-Japanese research institutes and universities.
 This gives researchers around the world access to Japanese expertise and investment.
 The Fund deliberately refers to grants as "investments" and grantees as "development partners."

 Investments go to R&D projects that aim to develop new health technologies for infectious diseases.
 Diseases targeted by the Fund include HIV, malaria, tuberculosis, and neglected tropical diseases.
-The Fund also works with established product development partnerships such as the Global Alliance for Tuberculosis Drug Development (TB Alliance), Medicines for Malaria Venture, and Geneva-based Drugs for Neglected Diseases initiative to screen the large quantity of potential drug candidates residing in private and public sector chemical compound libraries in Japan.
+The Fund also works with established product development partnerships such as the Global Alliance for Tuberculosis Drug Development (TB Alliance), Medicines for Malaria Venture, and Geneva-based Drugs for Neglected Diseases initiative to screen the large number of potential drug candidates residing in private and public sector chemical compound libraries in Japan.

-The GHIT Fund utilizes private-sector standards for product development (e.g., using typical milestones and stage-gates for timeline management).
-GHIT invests heavily in management and evaluation of projects and is rigorous about achievement milestones, swiftly terminating non-performers.
+The GHIT Fund utilizes private-sector standards for product development (e.g., using typical milestones and stage gates for timeline management).
+GHIT invests heavily in the management and evaluation of projects and is rigorous about achievement milestones, swiftly terminating non-performers.
 But while GHIT has a “private-sector” orientation to the management of investments, there is no expectation of financial return.

 Co-funding of projects is another key investment management tool.
 Candidate products that have achieved proof-of-concept (POC) are required to have a co-funding strategy in place, though GHIT strongly encourages co-funding for the entire portfolio.
 In December 2017 GHIT announced a partnership with the European & Developing Countries Clinical Trials Partnership (EDCTP) to support product development research, specifically by co-funding the PZQ4PSAC phase III clinical study, which is sponsored by Merck KGaA and conducted by the Pediatric Praziquantel Consortium.
 This study provides clinical data and support for registration of a new praziquantel (PZQ) tablet formulation to treat schistosomiasis in preschool-aged children.
 The GHIT Fund's full investment portfolio, with detailed background on specific development partnerships, is on its website.